-As it is well known from textbooks on general relativity (for a recent pedagogical exposition, see Ref.
-43), de Sitter space-time, which is the solution of Einstein vacuum equations with a cosmological term $\Lambda > 0$, is best visualized as the four-dimensional hyperboloid imbedded in flat five-dimensional Minkowski space.
+ter spacetime, which is the solution of Einstein vacuum equations with a cosmological term $\Lambda > 0$, is best visualized as the 4-dimensional hyperboloid imbedded in flat 5-dimensional Minkowski space.
 It is the homogeneous space of constant curvature equal to 4Λ .
 Hereafter, we use the quantity